NicholasDelaGarza/tech-blog/README.md

   ## Usage

-  To use simply visit the live application at: INSERTLINK
+  To use simply visit the live application at: https://peaceful-peak-03942.herokuapp.com/

   ## Contribution